KrishnaTejaReddyV/ISTE_Convention/README.md

 # ISTE_Convention
-A static website for 19th ISTE National Students’ Convention with a PHP and AWS based Payment Portal
+A static website for 19th ISTE National Students’ Convention

+## Features
+-	Display information regarding the events and schedule of the convention
+-	Supports registration of users for events
+-	Includes an online payment portal which was managed using PHP, MySQL and Amazon AWS